-Note: The mouse plugged into the connector at the rear of the base unit, can be used only with the system graphic monitor.
+Note: The mouse plugged into the connector at the rear of the CPU drawer, can be used only with the system graphic monitor.

 Handling the Mouse

 For best operation, handle the mouse with care.
 Incorrect handling can damage the mouse.